Birding in Your Neighborhood

 We enjoyed streaming the movie “The Big Year” with Steve Martin, Jack Black and Owen Wilson whose characters are obsessed bird watchers in a pursuit of viewing the highest number of birds in a year.

-On our wish list of destinations is the Cornell Lab of Ornithology in Ithaca, New York.
+On our best-ever destination list is the Cornell Lab of Ornithology in Ithaca, New York.
 Their visitor center is filled with science exhibits and artwork in a 230-acre sanctuary with four miles of trails to explore.
-In the meantime we visit their website often and are learning to use their free bird ID app to identify bird sounds.
+We visit their website often and are learning to use their free bird ID app to identify bird sounds.
 Here’s a link to the app Merlin.

 After you start looking for birds in your backyard, it won’t be long before you venture out to nearby parks and trails where you’re sure to find more songbirds and other birders enjoying the company of fine feathered friends.